kgpark88/kgpark88.github.io/index.md

-Hello and welcome to this blog.
+방문을 완영합니다.
 Edit the `index.md` file to change this content.
 All pages on the blog, including this one, use [Markdown](https://guides.github.com/features/mastering-markdown/).
-You can include images:

 ![Image of fast.ai logo](images/logo.png)

-## This is a title
+## 타이틀

-And you can include links, like this [link to fast.ai](https://www.fast.ai).
+And you can include links, like this [link to github](https://github.com/kgpark88/).
 Posts will appear after this file.